 So then, how do you do it?
 How do you become a writer?

 Get the Free eBook: 10 Steps to Becoming a Writer contains the best wisdom I've learned on how to become a writer.
 This post contains the steps from the full eBook.
 Click here to download the eBook.

 Several years ago I became a writer.
 I'm not talking about the moment when I quit my job to write full-time.
 That happened much later.
 No, I became a writer when I started writing.

 I still remember making the decision to write and publish one article per day on my blog.
 It wasn't much, but this small habit was the beginning of my life as a writer.

-Since then, I’ve written four books and more than a thousand articles.
-I’ve been published in national magazines and became a bestselling author.
+Since then, I've written numerous books and more than a thousand articles.
+I've been published in national magazines and became a bestselling author.
 But that one decision changed my life.